Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-heavy systems

-In the diquark picture, the tetraquarks composed of one heavy diquark and one heavy antidiquark are the heavy-heavy systems.
+In the diquark picture, the tetraquarks composed of one doubly heavy diquark or one heavy-light diquark and one doubly heavy antidiquark or one heavy-light antidiquark are the heavy-heavy systems.
 The tetraquarks composed of a diquark and an antidiquark in color $\bar{3}$ and $3$ configurations are considered.
-In this subsection, the tetraquark ${cc\bar{c}\bar{c}}$ $2^{++}$ state is taken as an example to show the universality of the formula (\ref{massform}) or (\ref{reglike}).

 The radial and orbital {\rts} for the $2^{++}$ state of the tetraquark ${cc\bar{c}\bar{c}}$ are fitted by employing Eq. (\ref{massform}).
+The theoretical data are calculated by different models.
 As the number of the points on a {\rt} are equal to or greater than two, the parameters $c_{fx}$ and $c_{0x}$ are fitted while $c_{fx}$ is set to a value if there is only one point on a {\rt}.
-The theoretical data are listed in Tables \ref{tab:tr} and \ref{tab:to}.
-The fitted {\rts} are shown in Figs. \ref{fig:tr} and \ref{fig:to}.
+The theoretical data are listed in Table \ref{tab:tr}.
+The fitted {\rts} are shown in Fig. \ref{fig:tr}.

-As we can see from Figs. \ref{fig:tr} and {\ref{fig:to}}, the parameters $c_{fn_r}$ and $c_{fl}$ for different models are close to 1.
-As shown in Figs. \ref{fig:tr} and \ref{fig:to}, Eq. (\ref{massform}) is satisfied with the radially excited states and the orbitally excited states of the $2^{++}$ state of the tetraquark ${cc\bar{c}\bar{c}}$.
-The fitted {\rts} are similar to each other and it is possible that these models are close to experiments.
-Therefore, we conclude that these excited states of the $2^{++}$ state of the tetraquark ${cc\bar{c}\bar{c}}$ can be described universally by Eq. (\ref{massform}) although lack of experimental data.
+As seen in Fig. \ref{fig:tr}, the parameters $c_{fn_r}$ and $c_{fl}$ for different models are close to 1.
+Eq. (\ref{massform}) is satisfied with the radially excited states and the orbitally excited states of the $2^{++}$ state of the tetraquark ${cc\bar{c}\bar{c}}$.
+The fitted {\rts} are similar to each other, demonstrating the consistency of these models and suggesting that these models are close to experiments.
+Therefore, we conclude that these excited states of the $2^{++}$ state of the tetraquark ${cc\bar{c}\bar{c}}$ can be described universally by Eq. (\ref{massform}), despite the lack of experimental data.
+It is expected that other states of tetraquarks will satisfy the universal relation (\ref{massform}).
+As a check, we fit the radial {\rts} for the $cc\bar{c}\bar{c}$, $cb\bar{c}\bar{b}$, $bb\bar{b}\bar{b}$, $cq\bar{c}\bar{q}$, $cs\bar{c}\bar{s}$, $bq\bar{b}\bar{q}$, and $bs\bar{b}\bar{s}$, respectively, see Fig. \ref{fig:ttr} and Table \ref{tab:tall}.
+The universality of relation (\ref{massform}) is confirmed once again.